leios/gpu-handbook/src/content/abstractions.md

 In Julia, the `.` before some command indicates to the compiler that the user would like to broadcast the command to all elements of an array.
 So, these lines:
-1. Created an array of ten zeros, called `a`.
+1. Created an array (`Vector`) of ten zeros, called `a`.
 2. Broadcasted the `+= 1` command to each element of the array, indicated with `.+= 1`

-As long as you are can write your GPU code as broadcasted operations, it should be possible to execute that code on the GPU.
+Now for some Julia magic: as long as you are can write your GPU code as broadcasted operations, it should be possible to execute that code in parallel on the GPU.
 For example, the following will also work:

 ```